Why is Japanese cuisine healthy? It’s all about the investment in food education to build awareness of one’s health and nutritional habits.

 Nutrition Education

 It’s a unique opportunity where students learn both soft and hard skills.
-Through kyushoku and kateika, students become both consumers and participants in the complex food system, equipped with an understanding of dietary guidelines.
+Through kyushoku and kateika, students become consumers and participants in the complex food system, equipped with an understanding of dietary guidelines.

 My Personal Experience with Shoku-iku